In spite of everything happening in the world right now—the 2020 tax season is about to come to an end, and taxes are due.

 After mastering the basics of online security, it’s a good idea to protect yourself using a little technology.
 Before you even start typing in your social security number, you should run at least one cybersecurity scan.
 That way, you’re sure there’s no malware on your system, such as a keylogger or spyware that can record your information without you knowing.
 You should also make sure your operating system, browser, and other software programs are updated—that way, you protect against malware that might exploit vulnerabilities in your computer.

 Finally, if you believe there’s a chance you could have been compromised, look into free credit monitoring or ID theft services.
-(A caveat to this: Only use the free services, as paying for them is unnecessary and redundant with what credit card companies and banks are already doing.)
 By law, you are entitled to a free copy of your credit report from the major bureaus: Equifax, Experian, and Trans Union.
 In addition, there’s a lesser-known fourth bureau called Innovis that you can also use.
 Review your reports annually and look for any suspicious activity.

 Filing early, being prepared, staying vigilant online, and employing the proper security technology—if you follow these tips then you can not only keep cybercriminals from cashing in on your tax returns but also from taxing your peace of mind.